 Okayama city is dotted with modern and contemporary buildings built from the post-war period through to the present day.
-This time, we will introduce the architecture that stretches from the Okayama Prefectural Office to the cultural zone that includes the Okayama Prefectural Museum of Art, as well as spots you'll want to stop by on your stroll and delicious restaurants in the area.
+This time, we will introduce the architecture that stretches from the Okayama Prefectural Office to the culture zone, which includes the Okayama Prefectural Museum of Art, as well as spots worth stopping by on your stroll and delicious restaurants in the area.

-The Okayama Prefecture Office was built in 1957 and was designed by Kunio Maekawa, one of Japan's leading postwar architects.
-Earthquake-resistance renovation work will be completed in 2024, and the building has been registered as a national tangible cultural property as a building that well represents the characteristics of postwar modernist architecture.
-In addition, the Maekawa Architecture and Prefectural Office Gallery is located on the first floor of the main building, and is open to the public on opening days.
+The Okayama Prefecture Office Building was built in 1957 and was designed by Kunio Maekawa, one of Japan's leading postwar architects.
+Earthquake-resistance renovations were completed in 2024, and the building has been registered as a national tangible cultural property as a building that clearly displays the characteristics of postwar modernist architecture.
+The Maekawa Architecture and Prefectural Office Building Gallery is located on the first floor of the main building, and is open to the public on opening days.

-A distinctive feature of this building is the presence of a "pilotis" in the middle of the front, giving the building an open space despite its horizontal wall-like design.
-This is a technique that Maekawa's mentor, Le Corbusier, introduced as an element of modern architecture, and similar features can be seen in the Kurashiki City(now Kurashiki City Museum of Art) and Kagawa Prefecture Government Building, both of which were designed by his student, Kenzo Tange, in the same era.
-At the time, prefectural offices were perceived as somewhat authoritarian and closed compared to city and town halls, so you could sense the desire of our predecessors to create a building that was more open to the people of the prefecture.
+A distinctive feature of this building is the presence of a "pilotis" in the middle of the facade, which gives the building an open space despite its horizontal wall-like design.
+This is a technique introduced by Maekawa's mentor, Le Corbusier, as an element of modern architecture, and similar features can be seen in the Kurashiki City(now Kurashiki City Museum of Art) and Kagawa Prefecture Government Building, both of which were designed by his student, Kenzo Tange, in the same period.
+At a time when prefectural offices were perceived as somewhat authoritarian and closed off compared to city and town halls, you can sense the desire of our predecessors to create a government building that was more open to the people of the prefecture.

-Passing through the pilotis, there is an open courtyard called the Sunken Garden.
-In the courtyard, there is a monument called "Ring" created by Yasuhide Kobashi, a sculptor from Kurashiki City.
-It was removed once in 2021 during earthquake resistance construction work, but due to its impressive design, many people requested that it be reinstalled, so it was reinstalled in 2023.
+Passing through the pilotis, you will come to an open courtyard known as the Sunken Garden.
+The courtyard is home to a monument called "Ring," created by Yasuhide Kobashi, a sculptor from Kurashiki City.
+It was removed in 2021 for earthquake-resistance construction work, but its striking design drew many requests for its reinstallation, and it was reinstalled in 2023.

-If you go down the stairs from the courtyard, you will find the Okayama Sunny Country Restaurant in the basement, which is scheduled to reopen in 2024.
-It was closed on the day we visited because it was a holiday, but it is open on weekdays from 11:00 to 18:00 and is open to the public.
-[Okayama Sunny Country Restaurant]
+If you go down the stairs from the courtyard, you will find Okayama Hare no Kuni Shokudo in the basement, which was renovated and reopened in 2024.
+The day we visited was a holiday, so it was closed, but it is open on weekdays from 11:00 to 18:00 and is open to the public.
+[Okayama Hare no Kuni Shokudo]

-Location: Okayama Prefecture Okayama City Government Office Kita Ward Building, 2-4-6 Uchisange ku, Okayama Okayama Prefecture, 1st basement floor
+Address: Okayama Prefecture Prefectural Government Office Kita Ward , 2-4-6 Uchisange ku, Okayama City City , Okayama Prefecture, 1st basement floor

 TEL: 086-233-0080